 Before starting an application, if we do not target a particular system, we should choose a graphical user interface, and a wide choice is offered to the programmer.

-Classical user interface on the desktop operate on the WIMP principle.
+WIMP model.
 It is the acronym of Window, Icon, Menu, Pointing device.
 The principle was developed from 1973 by Xerox and popularized by Apple with the Macintosh and then by Microsoft from Windows 95.